k4lizen/Shogun/heap_demos/large_bin/large_bin_basic/readme.md

 ## large bin basic

-So, in this instance, we will be showing the basics of the `small bin`.
+So, in this instance, we will be showing the basics of the `large bin`.
 We will be showing insertions, and removals into the `unsorted bin`.

 Here is the source code for the binary we will be looking at: